-Culture and Community Characteristic Examples from the film of how the school enacts this characteristic Educators respect and value young adolescents.
+Culture and Community Provide examples from the film List examples of what your school is already doing List ideas of things your school can do Educators respect and value young adolescents.
 The school environment is welcoming, inclusive, and affirming for all.
 Every student's academic and personal development is guided by an adult advocate.
 The school engages families as valued partners.

-Curriculum, Instruction, and Assessment Educators are specifically prepared to teach young adolescents and possess a depth of understanding in the content areas they teach.
+Curriculum, Instruction, and Assessment Provide examples from the film List examples of what your school is already doing List ideas of things your school can do Educators are specifically prepared to teach young adolescents and possess a depth of understanding in the content areas they teach.
 Curriculum is challenging, exploratory, integrative, and diverse.

-Health, wellness, and social- emotional competence are supported in curricula, school- wide programs and related policies.
+Health, wellness, and social-emotional competence are supported in curricula, school-wide programs and related policies.
 Instruction fosters learning that is active, purposeful, and democratic.
 Varied and ongoing assessments advance learning as well as measure it.
-Leadership and Organization Policies and practices are student-centered, unbiased, and fairly implemented.
+Leadership and O rganization Provide examples from the film List examples of what your school is already doing List ideas of things your school can do Policies and practices are student-centered, unbiased, and fairly implemented.
 Organizational structures foster purposeful learning and meaningful relationships.

 Table 4.
-The Successful Middle School Characteristics Table with Sample Answers
+The Successful Middle School Characteristics Table Example